alibaba/BizCharts/doc_en/tutorial/animate.md

 ## Animation Types

 Animation comes with the element's lifecycle.
-There are four types of animation you can define with `animate` API.
+There are four scenarios you can deal with `animate` API.

 * appear: initial create of element, aka first mount
 * enter: applied when a new element added to the exist animation queue